 Have you noticed that most personal finance advice is written for people already in a financial mess?
-For example, one of the most popular personal finance books of all time is Dave Ramsey’s The Total Money Makeover.
-While that book has helped millions, it’s helped those who have made poor financial decisions.
+Take, for example, one of the most popular personal finance books of all time is Dave Ramsey’s The Total Money Makeover.
+That book has helped millions.
+But it’s written for those who have made poor financial decisions.

 But what about helping people avoid financial messes in the first place?

-The best time to set individuals on the path to successful financial management is in high school and recent graduates.
-During these few years, most students manage small amounts of money, either allowance or income from a part-time job.
-They’re also on the verge of making some of the biggest financial choices of their lives: where to go to school, how to pay for school, what career to choose.
+The best time to set individuals on the path to successful financial management is as young children.
+Even kids can learn basic concepts like saving up for what they want and working hard to earn money.
+But many people learn the specifics of sound financial management during high school and early adulthood.
+During these few years, most students manage some money, either allowance or income from a part-time job.
+They’re also on the verge of making some of the biggest financial choices of their lives: where to go to school, how to pay for school, and what career to choose.

-Luckily, many of the things high school students should know by the time they graduate are very basic.
-Here are 13 we suggest teaching your high school student before he or she leaves the nest.
+Luckily, many things high school students should know by the time they graduate are very basic.
+Here are 14 lessons we suggest teaching your high school student before they leave the nest.

 For instance, start with $1,000 and add $25 a month for 40 years.
-If the investment earns 8 percent and is compounded annually, your high school student could have nearly $100,000 in savings well before retirement age.
+If the investment earns 8% and is compounded annually, your high school student could have nearly $100,000 in savings well before retirement age.

 3. Compound Interest Might Bury You

 On the flip side, be sure to talk about how compound interest could bury a young spender in debt.
-This Federal Reserve calculator is helpful for illustrating how a small credit card debt can quickly snowball out of control.
+This Federal Reserve calculator helps illustrate how a small credit card debt can quickly snowball out of control.

-The calculator shows that a $1,000 credit card charge with a 19 percent APR could take eight years to pay off and would cost $998 in interest.
+The calculator shows that a $1,000 credit card charge with a 19% APR could take eight years to pay off and would cost $998 in interest.
 Just seeing these numbers on paper can help a student grasp the dangers of uncontrolled debt.

-Students have many options for going to college without debt: attend part time, work while in school, choose a cheaper school, graduate early, start at a community college.
+Students have many options for college without debt: attend part-time, work while in school, choose a cheaper school, graduate early, and start at a community college.

 Choosing the right school is important, but choosing the right degree may be even more so.
 Sure, high school students should follow their interests and talents when choosing a career path.
 But they should also become familiar with the current and probable future job market.

 Just having a college degree is no longer enough to guarantee a decent job.
-This means that students need to do as much research as possible to ensure their degree will lead to excellent job opportunities.
+This means that students must do as much research as possible to ensure their degree will lead to excellent job opportunities.

 6. Everyone Needs an Emergency Fund

-As soon as a high school student leaves home, he or she needs an emergency fund, preferably one that doesn’t involve a line of credit.
+As soon as a high school student leaves home, they need an emergency fund, preferably one that doesn’t involve a line of credit.
 A line of credit can make a decent emergency fund for those of us with more maturity and money management experience.
 But for teens and twenty-somethings just beginning to manage their money, having cash to fall back on is essential.